AlexPoone/universal_best_practices/README.md

 3. ALWAYS smile and give eye contact.
 4. ALWAYS remember the names of your colleagues.
 5. Keep the workplace clean and dust-free.
 This leaves a good impression.
-6. NEVER speak a word of profanity, including minced oath.
+6. NEVER speak a word of profanity, including a minced oath.

 <!-- Red flags -->
 <!-- Secure payment -->